Broken collarbone

 - Stiffness or not being able to move the shoulder.

-Newborns often will not move their arm for days after breaking the collarbone during birth and will cry if someone moves the arm.
+Newborns who break a collarbone during birth often will not move the arm for days and will cry if someone moves the arm.

 When to see a doctor

-If you notice symptoms of a broken collarbone or enough pain to prevent using the arm as usual, see a health care provider right away.
+If you notice symptoms of a broken collarbone or have enough pain to prevent using your arm as usual, see a healthcare professional right away.
 Waiting to be treated can lead to poor healing.

 Causes